raphaelkieling/devpair/README.md

 - Before the pair programming
     - Define the end of the session.
 How many time do you want pair?
     - Define the break time.
-- Use a `timer` like.
-Ordered by preference, for some cases a mobile timer is enough.
+- Use a `timer` like:
     - https://cuckoo.team/
     - https://double-trouble.wielo.co/
     - http://mobtimer.zoeetrope.com/
+    - ANY other mobile app, web tool, smartwatch app, pomodoro timer and so on.
 - The `driver` need to share the screen avoiding to use tools like `vscode live share`, even they are good it can create some hard moments that you want to show the browser or create a quickly diagram.
 The preference is that the `driver` ever need to share the screen.
 - Antipatterns: https://tuple.app/pair-programming-guide/antipatterns